adarnimrod/resume/resume.rst

   Senior DevOps engineer at the `Endless OS Foundation
   <https://www.endlessos.org/>`_ (previous Endless Mobile).
 Improved security
   practices and secret management, reduced infrastructure cost, built infrastructure for containerized services.
 Implemented logging and metric collection for visibility into our services.
 Took ownership of a metric collection service, collecting metrics from 10s of thousands of installations, reporting over a million metric points daily.
-Main tools: Terraform, Ansible, Docker, Python AWS, ECS, Jenkins, Postgres and Hashicorp Vault.
+Main tools: Terraform, Ansible, Docker, Python, AWS, ECS, Jenkins, Postgres and Hashicorp Vault.

 :2017-2018:
   DevOps in `Dojo labs <https://dojo.bullguard.com>`_.
-Reduced time to production with CI/CD pipelines and testing procedures.
+Reduced time to production with CI/CD pipelines and automated testing.
 Improved reliability by implementing log and metric collection.
 Established workflows for development, testing and releases.
-Created tooling for database migrations and established database migrations workflows.
-Broke a monolite application to containerized services.
+Created tooling for database migrations and established database migrations workflow.
+Broke a monolith application to containerized services.
 Led a PoC of Kubernetes deployment both in the cloud and on-premise.
 Main tools: Ansible, Docker, Python, RabbitMQ, ELK, AWS and Postgres.